How social influence affects the wisdom of crowds in influence networks

 \section{Conclusions}

 This paper has investigated the problem of improving, optimizing and undermining the collective wisdom in influence networks.
-Mathematical formulations and rigorous analysis are provided.
+Mathematical formulation and rigorous analysis are provided.
 Various results for improving, optimizing and undermining of the wisdom are derived from the perspective of influence systems theory.
 Our theoretical results contribute to the study of influence networks and the wisdom of crowds effect in the following aspects: first, we show that wisdom in influence networks can be both improved and undermined by social influence.
 Second, we provide necessary and/or sufficient conditions for improving, optimizing and undermining the wisdom.
-Finally, we provide theoretical explanations for empirical evidence reported in the literature, such as the PAP hypothesis.
-Future work shall focus on the effect of reconsideration and the plasticity of populations.
+Finally, we provide theoretical explanations for empirical evidence reported in the literature, such as the \emph{PAP hypothesis}.